paulhibbitts/test-docsify-this/README.md

 ##### font-family
 Set a custom font for your web pages with the optional **font-family** parameter, for example:
 https://paulhibbitts.github.io/test-docsify-this?basePath=https://raw.githubusercontent.com/hibbitts-design/docsify-open-course-starter-kit/main/docs&homepage=resources.md&font-family=Helvetica,Arial,sans-serif.
 This parameter can be particularly valuable when trying to better match the visual presentation of embedded content with your destination platform.
-Please note to use fonts with spaces in their names they must be [encoded](https://meyerWeb.com/eric/tools/dencoder/), so "Courier New" would be "Courier%20New".
+Please note to use fonts with spaces in their names they must be [encoded](https://meyerweb.com/eric/tools/dencoder/), so "Courier New" would be "Courier%20New".

 ##### font-size
-Set a custom font size in pixels for your web pages with the optional **font-size** parameter, for example:
+Set a custom font size for your web pages with the optional **font-size** parameter, for example:
-https://paulhibbitts.github.io/test-docsify-this?basePath=https://raw.githubusercontent.com/hibbitts-design/docsify-open-course-starter-kit/main/docs&homepage=resources.md&font-size=16.
+https://paulhibbitts.github.io/test-docsify-this?basePath=https://raw.githubusercontent.com/hibbitts-design/docsify-open-course-starter-kit/main/docs&homepage=resources.md&font-size=1.
 This parameter can be particularly valuable when trying to better match the visual presentation of embedded content with your destination platform.
+Please note the font size is set in [REM units](https://www.freecodecamp.org/news/what-is-rem-in-css/).

 ##### header-weight
 Set a custom header font weight (default is 400 - regular) for your web pages with the optional **header-weight** parameter, for example: